Upper Eyelid Lift

 Case #87

-This 42 year old patient was referred to Dr. Parker by another patient.
-She asked Dr. Parker to improve the appearance of her upper and lower eyelids.
+This 42 year old patient was referred to Dr. Parker by another patient asking him to improve the appearance of her upper and lower eyelids.
 The patient was bothered by the excess skin on her upper lids and puffiness in her lower lids.
-At the patient’s request, Dr. Parker performed a lower lid blepharoplasty first, then two years la...
+Dr. Parker performed an upper and lower lid blepharoplasty.
+In the upper eyelids, he excised the excess skin....
 Read More

 Before & After